kyma-project/kyma/docs/kyma/10-04-common-errors.md

 Details: Helm install error: rpc error: code = Unknown desc = release compass failed: the server could not find the requested resource (post gatewaies.networking.istio.io)
 ```

-Kubernetes in older versions is preparing CRD plural names using set of rules, instead of reading them from the CRD.
+Kubernetes in older versions is preparing plural names using set of rules, instead of reading them from the CRD.
 This method is not always producing the proper word.
 For example, `gatewaies` instead of `gateways`.

 To resolve this error, make sure that the Tiller version on your cluster is up to date with the one required by Kyma.